ixofoundation/ixo-blockchain/x/did/spec/01_state.md

 # State

-## DIDs
+## DidDocs

-The instance of a DID is stored with its DID-specific parameters.
+The instance of a DidDoc is stored with its DidDoc-specific parameters.
+This record is accessed by a DidDoc's DID.